rickcox/Hexa-Pi/README.md

 ![A View of the Hexa-Pi Board with 6 Pi CM4's installed](Hexa-Pi_PCB/doc/Hexa-Pi_1.1_TOP-ALL.png)

-Also, there is a small "Pi-Panel" board that attaches to the external connectors to provide a few simple peripherals for all of the Modules separately:
+Also, there is a small "Pi-Panel" board that attaches to the external connectors at the top to provide a few simple peripherals for all of the Modules separately:
-A Green Activity LED is visible next to each module's connector.
+A Green Activity LED is visible at the top, next to each module's connector.

-There is a Red power LED, a Yellow USB Overload LED, a White rpibboot mode LED, and a Blue NVME activity LED, all on the main PCB.
+There are also a Red power LED, a Yellow USB Overload LED, a White rpibboot mode LED, and a Blue NVME activity LED, all on the main PCB, bottom edge as shown here.

 Also included is a 3d printable case for the Hexa-Pi board.
 The PCB's were built, and mostly assembled, by JLCPCB.